top of page

 Designed to improve connectivity, accessibility, and rider experience, The Hub will be a welcoming hub for commuters, visitors, and residents alike.
 The facility will accommodate pedestrians, bicyclists, scooter users, drivers, ride-share services, and transit riders, reflecting Wichita’s commitment to safe and efficient transportation options for all.

-Construction on The Hub began in October 2024 following approval of project funding and design phases, and is expected to be completed in summer 2026.
+Construction on The Hub began in October 2024 following approval of project funding and design phases, and buses will begin operating from The Hub on June 6, 2026.
 The project includes local and federal investment to support Wichita’s long-term transportation goals.

 Source: wichita.gov